mrtrpak/Google-Analytics-Certification/README.md

 - **Event Goals:** tracking clicks to call for example.
 Requires setup of event tracking.
 - **Smart Goals:** specifically designed to help Google Ads user who don't have enough conversions to use the Google Ads optimization tools.

+## Navigate Google Analytics

+**Layout and Navigation Controls:**
+- **Account/Property/View switcher:** when having multiple accounts, properties &/or views can switch between.
+- **Search:** Access key reports quickly w/o needing to click through navigation.
+- **Home Page:** Summary of your site's vital signs.
+Use to see everything performing as expected.
+- **Customization:** Allows you to create custom reports specific to your business.
+- **Left-Hand Navigation:** navigate between reports.
+Each section exposes the reports belonging to it.

+## Main Tools for Analysis

+**Reporting Tools & Controls for Analysis:**
+- **Date Range Selector:** Set the time period in which you want to analyze report data.
+- **Date Range Comparison:** Compare from 2 different date ranges to see how it compares over time.
+- **Segment Picker:** Add segments to a report to compare different subsets of data.
+- **Line Gragh:** See different metrics in a line graph for the date range selected.
+- **Metric Selector:** Change metric shown from users to a different metric from drop-down menu.
+- **Duration Selector:** Change the data points to show hourly, weekly or monthly.

+## Analyze Key Reports (over 100 pre-configured reports in Google Analytics)

+- **Audience Reports:** provide insight into characteristics of your users.
+    - Benefits: **understand age, gender, location and interests** of valuable users to cater to future campaigns. **Expand into new markets** based on where you are getting web traffic from.
+Use high bounce rates to identify **technical issues on site** that may be blocking sales.
+Plan **development needs** based on device and operating systems most used. **Benchmark against competitors**.

+    - To view data on age, gender, etc. of visitors, must go to setting to enable Advertising features.
+    Once enabled you are required to notify your visitors by disclosing it in your privacy policy.

+    - **Demographics:** age and gender of your website audience.
+    - **Interests:** user interest segmented by affinity and marketing categories.
+    - **Geo:** the languages and locations of your website audience.
+    - **Behavior:** compares new and returning visitors, how often revisited and how long spent on site.
+    - **Technology:** the browsers, operating systems and networks of your website visitors.
+    - **Mobile:** breakdown of devices used to access your site.
+    - **Benchmarking:** Compare your property's performance to that of your industry peers.

+- **Acquisition Reports:** shows how the website acquires users.
+    - Benefits: **Optimize your marketing** to compare performance of different channels and allocate resources to what is working best.
+See how **each channel drives conversions**. **Identify traffic sources to grow** (high conversion but low/med traffic). **Identify budget gaps**.
+Also **track the return on social media traffic.** **Identify website owners who are referring your site**.
+    - Limits & Caveats: If for tech reasons Google cannot identify the traffic source it will be added to the **Direct Channel** and appear in the **source/medium** report as **direct/none**. **Campaign Tagging** can be used to reduce direct/none traffic from your own email and marketing campaigns.

+    - Need to setup the **Search Console** and link to Google Analytics account to get set data.

+    - **Organic Search:** came to your site after using a search engine.
+    - **Paid Search:** came to your site from Google Ads or other paid search ad.
+    - **Direct:** came to your site w/o a traceable referral source.
+    - **Referral:** came to your site from another site by clicking on a link.
+    - **Social:** came your site from a social network.

+- **Behaviour Reports:** provide insight into the behaviour of users on your site.
+    - Benefits: See the pages on site that get the most traffic and highest engagement to **find content ideas** and help content climb the search results. **Make a better first impression** by identifying first pages users see in a session and improve them to reduce bounce rates and increase conversion.
+    **Stop users from leaving** by identifying the pages where users are leaving your site. **Improve page load speed**.

+    - **All Pages Report:** see the pages on site that get the most traffic and highest engagement.
+    - **Landing Pages Report:** these are the 1st pages viewed in a session.
+Landing page must be relevant to help conversions.
+    - **Exit Pages Report:** shows the last pages people visit before exiting website.
+    - **Site Speed:** shows how quickly users are able to see and interact with content.

+### Google Analytics Dashboards

+- **Dashboards:** an easy way to see an overview of the reports and metrics you care most about.

+**Benefits:**
+- monitor many metrics at once to quickly check the health of accounts.
+- see correlations between different reports.
+- create dashboards for different roles ar metrics (site performance, Ecommerce, PPC, etc.).
+- can import dashboards from the Google analytics Demo Account OR Google Analytics Solutions Gallery.

+**Limits and Caveats:**
+- Each analytics view can contain up to **20 Dashboards** per user.
+- Each dashboard can contain up to **12 Widgets**.

+**How to Add Dashboards:**
+1) Add a new dashboard: Import existing or create your own.
+Customization > Dashboards > Create
+2) Add Widgets: **Widgets** provide snapshots of standard or custom reports or you can widget to create your own is a mini-report.

+**How to Share Dashboards:**
+- share with other users via the Share Menu.
+Can share via email or export them to PDF as well using the Export and Email menu options.
+Sharing the template link WILL NOT share your website data.